how to install proxmox on raspberry pi

 New Raspberry Pi models come every year with increased CPU power and RAM, and virtualization is now a recurring topic on this website.
 This wasn’t always the case.
 Today, we’ll discuss a solution to host virtual machines (VM) on Raspberry Pi that I haven’t written about yet: Proxmox.

-Proxmox is not available directly on Raspberry Pi, but the Pimox project is a port of Proxmox for the Raspberry Pi we can use to achieve the same results.
-An auto-installation script is available, so the installation is straightforward once the prerequisites are installed.
+Proxmox is not available directly on Raspberry Pi, but there is a port of Proxmox for ARM64 we can use to achieve the same results.
+A repository needs to be added for APT, and the installation is straightforward once the prerequisites are installed.

 Also, I must say right away that even though I’ll show you how to install this solution on your Raspberry Pi, it doesn’t mean that’s a good idea.
-It works, but there are still many issues due to missing drivers or just because the Raspberry Pi isn’t officially supported.
 See this as an experiment, a proof of concept, not a formal recommendation.
+Using a traditional server with Proxmox on Debian is a better choice when possible.

 If you’re looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.